We Are So Much More Resilient Than They Are Letting Us Know

 Almost Scary How Powerful Mind Is

 On a deeper level, we are energy beings.
 What happens in our hearts and minds generates a distinct frequency which spreads out into our environment.
 What do you think why depressed or anxious people instinctively avoid crowds and noisy places?
-Because their system can't process impressive sensory input coming in form of noise, commotion, and those "tsunamis" of waves vibrations produced by people.
+Because their system can't process impressive sensory input coming in form of noise, commotion, and those "tsunamis" of vibrations waves produced by people around.

 What meets the eye is nothing comparing to those invisible conditions that we are daily exposed to.
-When we don't maintain a good stress management - our vitality suffers.
+When we don't maintain a good stress management---our vitality suffers.
 And the very first tenet of a good stress management should come in a form of a slogan: "We are all much more resilient than we believe".

 No Flu Season - Merely Blues Season

 We constantly inhale flu germs, along with a whole catalog of others---there is no such a thing as "flu season".
-It's only that our mood automatically goes down with more clouds over our heads, and we start vibrating at a lower frequency, resulting with our immune system being less active than usual.
+It's only that our mood automatically goes down with more clouds over our heads replacing sunny skies, and we start vibrating at a lower frequency, resulting with our immune system being less active than usual.
 Everything is interconnected in our body, and some of those connections are in physical form of nerves, while others are more subtle and energetic.